Notice of Pre-AIA or AIA Status

 A method comprising:

-determining, by the controller and based on the state information, an adjustment to a topology of the federated learning system;
+determining, by the controller and based on the state information, an adjustment to [[a]] the topology of the plurality of nodes;

 selecting, by the controller, one or more nodes from among the plurality of nodes affected by the adjustment; and

-sending, by the controller, instructions to the one or more nodes, to implement the adjustment to the topology of the federated learning system.
+sending, by the controller, instructions to the one or more nodes, to implement the adjustment to the topology of the plurality of nodes.

-Step 2A – Prong Two: The additional element of claim 1 regarding “obtaining, by a controller for a federated learning system, state information from a plurality of nodes in the federated learning system;” and “selecting, by the controller, one or more nodes from among the plurality of nodes affected by the adjustment;” amount to insignificant extra-solution activity that amounts to no more than mere data gathering (See MPEP 2106.05(g)).
-The additional elements of claim 1 regarding “by the controller” and “sending, by the controller, instructions to the one or more nodes, to implement the adjustment to the topology of the federated learning system” are mere instructions to apply the abstract idea on a generic computer (See MPEP 2106.05(f)).
+Step 2A – Prong Two: The additional element of claim 1 regarding “obtaining, by a controller for a federated learning system, state information from a plurality of nodes in the federated learning system, the plurality of nodes being arranged in a topology to implement federated learning with local datasets that are separately maintained at individual ones of the plurality of nodes, the topology indicative of how the plurality of nodes are connected to perform the federated learning;” and “selecting, by the controller, one or more nodes from among the plurality of nodes affected by the adjustment;” amount to insignificant extra-solution activity that amounts to no more than mere data gathering (See MPEP 2106.05(g)).
+The additional elements of claim 1 regarding “by the controller” and “sending, by the controller, instructions to the one or more nodes, to implement the adjustment to the topology of the plurality of nodes” are mere instructions to apply the abstract idea on a generic computer (See MPEP 2106.05(f)).

 Even when viewed in combination, the additional element does not integrate the judicial exception into a practical application.
 Step 2A – Prong Two (No).

-Step 2B: The additional element of claim 1 regarding “obtaining, by a controller for a federated learning system, state information from a plurality of nodes in the federated learning system;” and “selecting, by the controller, one or more nodes from among the plurality of nodes affected by the adjustment;” amount to insignificant extra-solution activity that amounts to no more than mere data gathering (See MPEP 2106.05(g)).
+Step 2B: The additional element of claim 1 regarding “obtaining, by a controller for a federated learning system, state information from a plurality of nodes in the federated learning system, the plurality of nodes being arranged in a topology to implement federated learning with local datasets that are separately maintained at individual ones of the plurality of nodes, the topology indicative of how the plurality of nodes are connected to perform the federated learning;” and “selecting, by the controller, one or more nodes from among the plurality of nodes affected by the adjustment;” amount to insignificant extra-solution activity that amounts to no more than mere data gathering (See MPEP 2106.05(g)).
 Data gathering is a well-understood, routine conventional activity as recognized by the courts (See MPEP 2106.05(d)(II)).
-The additional elements of claim 1 regarding “by the controller” and “sending, by the controller, instructions to the one or more nodes, to implement the adjustment to the topology of the federated learning system” are mere instructions to apply the abstract idea on a generic computer (See MPEP 2106.05(f)).
+The additional elements of claim 1 regarding “by the controller” and “sending, by the controller, instructions to the one or more nodes, to implement the adjustment to the topology of the plurality of nodes” are mere instructions to apply the abstract idea on a generic computer (See MPEP 2106.05(f)).
 The computer is recited at a high level of generality and imposes no meaningful limitations on the claim.

 Even when viewed in combination, the additional element does not amount to significantly more than the judicial exception.
 Step 2B (No).